 What, Me Worry?

-Fear, anxiety, and stress—such as that exhibited by Jerri—are all components of worry, but can you worry too much?
+, and stress—such as that exhibited by Jerri—are all components of worry.
 Having awareness is one thing, but persistent doubts that never leave your mind are not.
 Over time, worries take their toll on your mind, body, and quality of life.

 Worry is typically defined in negative terms.
 However, some level is not only normal, it is actually helpful.
 Worry is can be an alarm system and you need some to be alive and healthy.
 It may direct your thoughts and actions into a positive direction.
 There are times when worrying can help you solve, or even avoid, problems.
 But, when the alarm goes off for no reason or the level stays too high for too long, problems may arise.

 The trick is to use your worry for the greater good.
 In other words, when worry strikes, deal with it head on, or move on and let it go.

 Worry causes a chemical reaction in the body, triggering the release of stress hormones that prepare you to respond to a dangerous situation by fighting or running away.
 With worry though, the dangers are often imagined rather than real.

 Doubts and fears waste time and drain your energy.
 Added to that, negative thoughts release stress hormones that can adversely affect your health, like your immune system.